FinalBot1/FinalBot/README.md

 ![Imagem 5](/Img/Img05_2.png)

-Our mission will always be to reduce the gap between new 3D printing technologies (mainly proprietary) and DIY 3D printers.
+Our mission will always be to bridge the gap between new 3D printing technologies and DIY 3D printers.
-About 99% of everything that exists today commercially in fdm printers was thanks to the maker community.
-Most of what is sold was based on countless advances and tests by ordinary users.
+  About 90% of everything that exists today in fdm printers was thanks to the maker community.
+Most of what is sold has been based on numerous advances and tests by ordinary users.
-However, we have noticed that the latest technological advances have occurred more sharply in commercial projects than in diy communities.
-We don't want the market to be entirely dominated by closed systems.
-If this continues, for sure at some point the maker and diy community will be outdated from proprietary technologies (this has not happened yet but may happen soon).
-We want and will contribute to the strengthening of the maker and open source culture.
+  As we said, there are already other excellent DIY 3D printers today (we like them, you can be sure), but we want to make our contribution to the world of additive manufacturing.
+  We have great ideas that we want to build and share.
+We would be happy if you supported us on this journey.
+We will certainly always reciprocate.

 ## But we need you